Dentifycare/Cloud-Computing/README.md

 # Dentifycare-Cloud-Computing

-This is our Utils to make this application more light to run
+These are our utilities to make this application lighter and more efficient to run.

 <img src=https://github.com/Dentifycare/Dentifycare-Cloud-Computing/blob/main/google-cloud-run-logo.png alt="App Icon" width="300"/>